Pre-MRI Screening* and the Pre-MRI Screening Form

 Before any non-patient individual (e.g., MRI technologist, physician, relative, visitor, allied health professional, maintenance worker, custodial worker, fire fighter, security officer, etc.) is allowed into the MR environment, he or she must be screened by an MR-safety trained healthcare worker.
 Proper screening for individuals involves the use of a printed form to document the procedure, a review of the information on the form, and a verbal interview to verify the information on the form and to allow discussion of any question or concern that the individual may have before being permitted into the MR environment.

-Important Note: If for any reason the individual undergoing screening may need to enter the MR system and, thus, become exposed to the electromagnetic fields used for an MR procedure, this person must be screened using the Magnetic Resonance (MR) Procedure Screening Form for Patients.
+Important Note: If for any reason the individual undergoing screening may need to enter the MR system and, thus, become exposed to the electromagnetic fields used for an MR procedure, that person must be screened using the Magnetic Resonance (MR) Procedure Screening Form for Patients.

 In general, magnetic resonance (MR) screening forms were developed with patients in mind and, therefore, tend to pose many questions that are inappropriate or confusing to other individuals that may need to enter the MR environment.
 Therefore, a screening form was created specifically for individuals that need to enter the MR environment and/or MR system room.
 This form, entitled, Magnetic Resonance (MR) Environment Screening Form for Individuals was developed in conjunction with the Medical, Scientific, and Technology Advisory Board and the Corporate Advisory Board of the Institute for Magnetic Resonance Safety, Education, and Research (IMRSER).
 A “downloadable” version of this form may be obtained from the web sites, www.IMRSER.org and www.MRIsafety.com.